VictoriaMetrics/VictoriaMetrics/README.md

 HDD-based persistent disks should be enough for the majority of use cases.

 It is recommended using durable replicated persistent volumes in Kubernetes.

+## Deduplication

+Cluster version of VictoriaMetrics supports data deduplication in the same way as single-node version do.
+See [these docs](https://docs.victoriametrics.com/#deduplication) for details.
+The only difference is that the same `-dedup.minScrapeInterval` command-line flag value must be passed to both `vmselect` and `vmstorage` nodes because of the following aspects:

+By default `vminsert` tries to route all the samples for a single time series to a single `vmstorage` node.
+But samples for a single time series can be spread among multiple `vmstorage` nodes under certain conditions:
+* when adding/removing `vmstorage` nodes.
+Then new samples for a part of time series will be routed to another `vmstorage` nodes;
+* when `vmstorage` nodes are temporarily unavailable (for instance, during their restart).
+Then new samples are re-routed to the remaining available `vmstorage` nodes;
+* when `vmstorage` node has no enough capacity for processing incoming data stream.
+Then `vminsert` re-routes new samples to other `vmstorage` nodes.

 ## Backups